JordanllHarper/shai-lang/LANGUAGE.md

 - Bash + Nushell for acting as a Shell scripting language.
 - Go for it's development speed.
 - Python + Lua for dynamic typing and preference for mechanisms over contracts.
-TODO: Reference TJ Devries here on why Lua in Neovim (this is his idea).
 - Rust + Kotlin for it's expresssion based systems.

 Below is an overview of the language.